chevere/xr-docs/introduction/why-xr.md

 *You'll never see better looking dumps!*

-We [built a new var dumper](https://github.com/chevere/var-dump) and it looks fantastic.
-Forget the ubiquitous `var-dumper` style without *any style*, your sight will be pleased as you will enjoy a more colorful *chevere* experience.
+We [built a new var dumper](https://chevere.org/packages/var-dump.html) and it looks fantastic.
+Forget the ubiquitous `var_dump` & `dd` style without *any style*, your sight will be pleased as you will enjoy a more colorful *chevere* experience.

 ## Context